2 Techniques for Counting

 2.1 The Fundamental Principle of Counting

+We’ll assume that any combination of shoes, pants, and a shirt make a wearable outfit.
 Each of the \(3\) pairs of shoes can be matched with \(2\) possible pairs of pants, making \(2 \times 3 = 6\) shoe and pant combinations.
-For each of these \(6\) shoe and pant combinations, there are \(4\) different shirts we can wear, making for a total of \(2 \times 3 \times 4 = 6 \times 4 = 24\) outfits.
-Figure 2.1 both clearly illustrates this line of reasoning and enumerates all the possible outfits.
+For each of these \(6\) shoe and pant combinations, there are \(4\) different shirts we can wear, making for a total of \(2 \times 3 \times 4 = 6 \times 4 = 24\) outfits in our sample space.
+Figure 2.1 both clearly illustrates this line of reasoning and enumerates all the different outfits.

 Theorem 2.1 (The fundamental principle of counting) Suppose you need to perform \(n\) consecutive actions and, regardless of the previously taken actions, there are always \(k_i\) distinct ways to perform the \(i\)th action.
-Then, there are \[ \prod_{i=1}^{n} k_i = k_1 \times \dots \times k_n\] unique ways to perform all \(n\) actions.
+Then, there are \[ \prod_{i=1}^{n} k_i = k_1\times \dots \times k_n \tag{2.1}\]

 In Example 2.1, we made outfits by performing three actions: choosing a pair of shoes, choosing a pair of pants, and choosing a shirt.
 Each way of performing the actions results in a unique outfit, and each possible outfit results from a unique way of peforming the actions.
-Thus, the number of different outfits is the same as the number of unique ways we can perform these actions.
-Since there are \(3\) ways to perform the first action, then always \(2\) ways to perform the second, and then always \(4\) ways to perform the third, Theorem 2.1 tells us that there are \(2 \times 3 \times 4 = 24\) unique ways of doing so.
-Note if we imagined picking our shoes, pants, and shirt in a different order (e.g., first pick the pants, then shirt, then shoes), we would’ve arrived upon the same answer.
+Thus, the number of different outfits is equal to the number of unique ways we can perform these actions.
+Since there are \(3\) ways to perform the first action, then always \(2\) ways to perform the second, and then always \(4\) ways to perform the third, Theorem 2.1 tells us that there are \(2 \times 3 \times 4 = 24\) unique ways of performing the actions.
+Even if we imagined picking our shoes, pants, and shirt in a different order (e.g., first pick the pants, then shirt, then shoes), we would’ve arrived upon the same answer.

 Correctly applying Theorem 2.1

-Theorem 2.1 allows us to count the number of ways we can take some actions.
+Theorem 2.1 allows us to count the unique ways we can take some actions.
 To use it to count the number of items in a set, we need to verify that there a one-to-one correspondence between ways of taking the actions and items in the set (i.e., each way of taking actions corresponds to a unique item in the set, and vice-versa).
 We won’t always explicity verify this in the text, but you should as you read along.
 Verifying one-to-one correspondences is the key to doing combinatorics correctly.

 2.2 Selecting Items from a Collection

 When solving combinatorics problems, we often need to know the number of ways we can select \(k\) items from a collection of \(n\) unique items.
 In this section, we discuss four classic variations of this problem.
-These variations arise from (1) whether we care about the order of selection or not and (2) whether we perform selection with or without replacement.
+These variations arise from (1) whether or not we care about the order of selection and (2) whether we perform selection with or without replacement.

 2.2.1 With Replacement, Order Matters